heltonx/aws-phishing-lab/README.md

 ...

-put the connect file inside the ../connect folter
+put the connect file inside the ../connect folter but first insert the base endpoint at the specified field

 na rule da instancia, em inbound rules, liberar http anywhere ipv4